AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/getting-started.md

 ![Eco Friendly Badge Final Implementation](/help/commerce-cloud/assets/commerce-cm-endpoint.png)

-After the endpoint (and, optionally, the token) is set, the endpoint will be displayed on the detail page.
+After the endpoint (optionally an authentication token for staged catalog support) is set, the endpoint will be displayed on the detail page.
 Clicking the Edit icon will open the same dialog where the endpoint can be modified if necessary.

 ![Eco Friendly Badge Final Implementation](/help/commerce-cloud/assets/commerce-cmui-done.png)

-### 2) Via Adobe I/O CLI  {#adobe-cli}
+### Via Adobe I/O CLI  {#adobe-cli}

 >[!VIDEO](https://video.tv.adobe.com/v/37843?quality=12&learn=on)